Fault and No-Fault Divorce: An Overview

-A no fault divorce refers to a type of divorce in which the spouse that is filing for divorce does not have to prove any fault on the part of the other spouse.
-All a spouse has to do is give any reason that the state honors for the divorce.
-The most commonly given reason is "irreconcilable differences" or an "irreparable breakdown of the marriage."
-These are just fancy ways of saying that the couple does not get along and that the marital relationship cannot be repaired.
-A spouse cannot object to another's petition for no fault divorce, as that objection itself is viewed by the court as an irreconcilable difference.
+A no-fault divorce refers to a type of divorce in which the spouse that's filing for divorce doesn't have to prove any fault on the part of the other spouse.
+The most common ground for a no-fault divorce is "irreconcilable differences" or an "irreparable breakdown of the marriage."
+A spouse cannot object to another's petition for no-fault divorce, as that objection itself can be viewed by the court as an irreconcilable difference.

-All states recognize no fault divorces, but some states require that the spouses live separately for a designate period of time before either of them can file for a divorce.
+All states recognize no-fault divorces, but some states require that the spouses live separately for a designated period of time before either of them can file for a divorce.

-Fault divorces are not as common, and in fact, many states no longer even recognize them.
-In the states that do recognize them, one of the spouses requests that a divorce be granted based on some fault of the other spouse.
+Fault divorces are not as common and, in fact, most states no longer even recognize them.
+In the states that do recognize them, a spouse can requests that a divorce be granted based on some fault of the other spouse.
 The most common grounds for granting a fault divorce are:

-- A spouse is physically unable to have sexual intercourse
+- A spouse is physically unable to have sexual intercourse; or

-No state requires the spouses seeking a fault divorce to live apart for a specific period of time, unlike a no fault divorce.
-Proving fault also often provides the spouse without fault with a larger portion of the marital property or support.
+Another key difference between fault and no-fault divorce is that spouses filing a fault divorce are not required to live apart for a specific period of time before filing.
+The ability to prove fault in a divorce case can also lead to a larger distribution of the marital property or support to the spouse that was without fault.
 These two characteristics make a fault divorce more attractive to some people.